pydantic-resolve

 When to Use Declarative Mode

-Declarative Mode is a good fit when:
+ERD mode is a good fit when:

-• The project has 3+ interrelated entities
+• The project has 3+ related entities reused across multiple response models.

-Core API is sufficient when:
+Core API is usually enough when:

-• Only a few data loading requirements
+• You only have a few loading requirements.

 → Full ERD-Driven Guide